xformerfhs/MatrixTranspose/README.md

 | 4 | 3 | 81 |  {LF}.,;:-!?'"%&+#*/()ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz0123456789 | ./. |
 | 3 | 6 | 216 |  {LF}.,;:-!?'"§%&+#*/()\|°^~<=>–—«»¡¿¥£¤€$¢ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz0123456789ÀÁÂÃÄÅĄÆÇĆČÐÞĎÈÉÊËĘĚÌÍÎÏŁÑŃŇÒÓÔÕÖØŘŚŠŤÙÚÛÜŮÝŸŹŻŽàáâãäåąæçćčðþďèéêëęěìíîïłñńňòóôõöøřśšßťùúûüůýÿźżž | ./. |

-When a character class with only upper-case letters is chosen, all characters read will be converted to upper-case.
+When a character class with only upper-case letters is selected, all characters read will be converted to upper-case.

 #### Matrix Characters